 In the late 1990s and early 2000s, Germany’s labour market was in such a poor state that the country was described as ’the sick man of Europe’.
-Today, by contrast, the labour market is in such a good state that commentators around the world talk of the “German job miracle”.
+Since 2005, the German labour market has been performing extraordinarily well.
+Even in the crisis year 2009.
+Commentators around the world talked of the “German job miracle”.
 The reasons for this remarkable turnaround are of interest to policy-makers and analysts beyond Germany’s own borders.
 The purpose of this series of articles is to set out the main features of the German labour market from an international perspective.
 It will cover the history and development of the German labour market, along with some of the major challenges facing Germany today.
 It will then map out the structure of the labour market; Germany’s requirements for skilled labour; unemployment and out-of-work benefits; and a range of active labour market policies which are used to support strong employment in Germany.

 - In the early 2000s, Germany still had one of the highest unemployment rates in the European Union.
 Today, hardly any other EU country has such low unemployment figures.
 Germany has essentially been able to significantly reduce its structural base of unemployment.

 - The recovery of the German labour market is also apparent in other success-features: the employment rate for adults of working age has peaked; moreover, youth unemployment remains at a very low level compared to the rest of Europe.

 - In particular, older workers – a group which is increasing in number as the population ages – are profiting from higher employment levels.
 The employment rate for older workers has grown much more markedly in Germany than in other countries.
 Long-term unemployment has also decreased in parallel with a strengthening of the labour market, although to a lower extent than unemployment in general.